George Grauel Faculty Fellowship

 - Copying, interlibrary loan, computer time (usually provided by the department budget).

-When the project is completed, a brief report on the use of the funds must be submitted to the Associate Academic Vice President along with a list of expenditures and, when possible, receipts.
+When the project is completed, a brief report on the use of the funds must be submitted to the Interim Associate Vice President for Academic Affairs along with a list of expenditures and, when possible, receipts.
 If project is already complete, it is not necessary to submit another report.